Basecamp Eagle View: Our full report

 - Ideal length of stay

 - We would spend at least three nights at Basecamp Eagle View, in order to fully experience the Naboisho Conservancy.
-However if you wanted to spend longer in the conservancy, then consider a few nights in the simple Basecamp Dorobo – which is more of a fly-camp and just a few kilometres from Basecamp’s Eagle View.
+However if you wanted to spend longer in the conservancy, then consider combining with a few nights in the simpler Basecamp Wilderness, which is just a few kilometres from Eagle View.

 If you’d like to experience a different part of the Mara, another alternative would be to combine Basecamp’s Eagle View with Basecamp Maasai Mara, an hour’s drive away near the Talek Gate of the Maasai Mara National Reserve. - Directions

-- The flight from Wilson Airport in Nairobi to Naboisho airstrip takes about an hour followed by around 20 minute drive from the airstrip.
+- The flight from Wilson Airport in Nairobi to Ol Seki airstrip takes about an hour followed by around 20 minute drive from the airstrip.

 - Accessible by